 form (call Ext.
 2149 for forms) at the time of the purchase.
 The form must be completed and the person

 receiving the item(s) must present their identification to the store employee assisting with the transaction prior to completing the purchase.
-Departments are granted a ten percent discount on purchases, except for computer items, soft goods, textbooks, and already discounted items.
+Departments are granted a ten percent discount off supply and gift items purchased from bookstore in stock inventory for college departments, excluding soft goods, textbooks, and already reduced or discounted items.